poliastro/poliastro/CONTRIBUTING.md

 Not only things can break, but also different people have different use cases for the project.
-If you find anything that doesn't work as expected or have suggestions, open a new issue on our [issue tracker](https://github.com/poliastro/poliastro/issues).
+If you find anything that doesn't work as expected or have suggestions, please open a new issue on our [issue tracker](https://github.com/poliastro/poliastro/issues).

 ### Participate in the chat